-This course is a study of the spatial distribution of global economic activities, and the cultural and physical influences on economic systems.
+A study of the spatial distribution of global economic activities, and the cultural and physical influences on economic systems.
 Simple and complex systems will be analyzed, as will resource use and abuse, ecological factors, and international relations.
-(Prerequisites: None).
+(Prerequisites: College level reading and writing).
 (3 C/3 lect, 0 lab).
-MNTC: Goal 2/Critical Thinking, Goal 8/Global Perspectives, Goal 10/People and the Environment.
+MNTC: Goal 2/Critical Thinking, Goal 5/History and the Social and Behavioral Sciences, Goal 8/Global Perspectives.